Remote working surveillance: Common mistakes & best practices

 The feature also lets you view the number of mouse movements and keystrokes registered in the time period (three minutes) of the screenshot.

-Time Doctor screencasts
+Time Doctor Screencasts

 Note: You can also delete or blur the screenshots if they contain sensitive personal data to protect employee privacy.